veryheavypickle/troll/README.md

 ### full_mem 💣💣
-First merge by [rcabezas29](https://github.com/veryheavypickle/troll/commits?author=rcabezas29).
-Havne't tested it, am scared.
+First merge by [rcabezas29](https://github.com/rcabezas29). haven't tested it, am scared.

-### him 💣
+### goose 💣
 Goose.

+This will only work in 42madrid.